TaylanUB/scheme-srfis/README.md

 - For those SRFIs which cannot be implemented in pure R7RS, it's fine to write libraries that just wrap features of specific platforms via `cond-expand` and thus at least work across several platforms even if not all R7RS implementations.
+However, don't try to implement functionality via library code when it's clearly intended to be implemented at the platform level.

 - The preferred license is the LGPL version 3.
 Refrain from GPL and the like; we'd like it if Scheme platforms shipped straight with